Aviemore railway station: Future proposals

-In the future, this station will be one of those to benefit from a package of timetable enhancements introduced by Transport Scotland and Scotrail.
+This station is planned to benefit from a package of timetable enhancements introduced by Transport Scotland and Scotrail.
 The current Perth to Inverness timetable will increase to hourly each way, with trains south of there running on alternate hours to Edinburgh and Glasgow.
 Journey times will be reduced by 10 minutes to both cities.
-As of May 2022, this has still not taken place.
+As of May 2026, this has still not taken place.